Jonathan Romain: Honours

 In 2003, he was appointed MBE for his pioneering work in helping mixed-faith couples nationally, a theme covered in his book Till Faith Us Do Part (HarperCollins).

 Personal life

 He is married to Rabbi Sybil Sheridan.
 They have four adult sons together.

+One of his sons, Benedict, died from drowning while on his honeymoon in the Philippines in January 2023.